ga-wdi-quizzes/week-02/README.md

 ### Question #8

-What are the differences between calling and referencing a function.
+What are the differences between calling and referencing a function?
 Please provide examples of each.

 ```text

 ```
 ### Question #9

-Using the object literal notation, create an object student with properties of name, age, and a method sayHello, that outputs "Hi, my name is [your_name]".
+Using the object literal notation, Define an object called student and give it the properties (your attributes) of name, age, and a method sayHello, that outputs "Hi, my name is [your_name]".

 Your Answer:
 ```js